boyroywax/rpi-nfs-server/README.md

 export UUID=$(sudo blkid $DRIVE | awk '{print substr($2,7,9)}') && \
 sudo echo "UUID=$UUID $MOUNT vfat defaults,auto,umask=000,users,rw   0      0" | sudo tee -a /etc/fstab
 ```
+Restart after this step to verify that the fstab setting is correct.
+If your RPi does not boot, don't worry you just need to correct it using
+the section below.

 ## EXT4 Support for Mac OSX
+If something goes Wrong when editing the fstab file in the previous step,
+your RPI will not boot.
+We gotta correct this as easy as possible.
+You could wipe the entire card and reload the raspian image, but lets
+just comment out the bad fstab line instead.

 https://inderpreetsingh.com/2014/11/02/ext4-repair-on-mac-osx/
 * Virtual Box Ubuntu VM
 * USB 3.0 Expansion Pack for Virtual Box